 Unable to agree on a report

 250B.
-If the committee is unable to agree upon a report, the Chair of the committee must present a written statement to that effect, along with the minutes of proceedings.
+If the committee is unable to agree upon a report, the Chair of the committee must present to the Assembly a written statement to that effect, along with the minutes of proceedings.
 (Inserted 20 March 2014)

 Dissenting report